 May 2020

-It was a black day when our 5-month-old greyhound jumped out of the tailgate from a height of about 1.80 meters.
-The result was a greyhound screaming terribly in pain with an open fracture on the front leg.
-Less than 40 minutes later we were in one of the best small animal clinics in northern Germany - in Norderstedt.
-His leg was initially immobilized and bandaged so that he could wait for the next possible surgery appointment the next day.
+It was a dark day when our 5-month-old Italian Greyhound jumped out of the back of our car from a height of about 1.80 meters.
+The result was a terribly painful Italian Greyhound with an open fracture of his front leg.
+Less than 40 minutes later, we were at one of the best small animal clinics in Northern Germany – in Norderstedt.
+His leg was immobilized and bandaged so he could wait for the next available surgery appointment the following day.

-And so the next day, a remarkably long scar, a metal plate with screws, was added to his leg.
-After being picked up from the operating room and having had several bandage changes in the Rothenbaumchaussee veterinary clinic, he had almost recovered:
+And so, the next day, a remarkably long scar, a metal plate with screws, was added to his leg.
+After being picked up from surgery and undergoing numerous bandage changes at the Rothenbaumchaussee veterinary clinic, he was almost fully recovered.

-But then the unbelievable happened - Monty jumped out of my dog carrier bag and broke his other leg...
+But then the unthinkable happened – Monty jumped out of my dog carrier and broke his other leg…

-First Monty broke his right leg... then his left leg 😩 just unbelievable!
+First Monty broke his right leg... then his left leg. 😩 Simply unbelievable!

-Since then, little Monty has been nicknamed "rupture pilot" at the clinic.
+Since then, little Monty has been nicknamed "crash pilot" at the clinic.

 The story continues shortly.